-You will often have somebody from your energy provider, come to your house to read your meter.
-(Your meter tells them how much energy you have used so they know what to charge you).
-Sometimes, your energy provider which just calculate an estimated meter reading rather than coming to do it.
-It is within your rights to ask your energy provider to come and conduct an in-person meter reading if you feel that the estimated reading is inaccurate, and they have overcharged you for your energy consumption.
+You may have somebody from your energy provider, come to your house to read your meter.
+(Your meter tells them how much energy you have used so they know what to charge you)but this is very rare.
+Most of the time, your energy provider which just calculate an estimated meter reading rather than coming to do it.
+It is within your rights to provide your supplier with a correct meter reading over the phone if you feel that the estimated reading is inaccurate, and they have overcharged you for your energy consumption, but you must provide proof.